no-hyphen-allowed/no-hyphen-allowed/README.md

 - 👋 Hi, I’m @no-hyphen-allowed
 - 👀 I’m interested in developing trade algorithms
 - 🌱 I’m currently learning a lot of Python (NumPy, Pandas and so on)
-- 📫 How to reach me: just yuse Twitter @scienceDaniel
+- 📫 How to reach me: just use Twitter @scienceDaniel

 <!---
 no-hyphen-allowed/no-hyphen-allowed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.